tswow/tswow-wiki-0.13/_introduction/03-your-first-module.md

 We can see that TSWoW has already created the basic mod directories for us.
 If we look at the `data` folder, we can see that there is a a file `mymodule-data.ts` waiting for us.
 This is the main entry point for your data scripts, and you should not rename it.
 You can create any other amount of data scripts in this and any subdirectories too, and other script files do not need to be imported by this file to work.

-To build the data script we have here, type the command `check` into the TSWoW terminal.
+To build the data script we have here, type the command `build data --readonly` into the TSWoW terminal.
 You should see output similar to the following:
 ```
 check
 Hello from mymodule data script!
 ```

-The `check` command will run all data scripts, but won't actually write any mod data.
-This is useful for testing if your scripts have any issues before you run a real build, which will usually restart both the client and server.
+Because we passed the `--readonly` command, no data was actually written for this build, and the server/client won't restart.

 ## Client build